ahharris117/market-melody/README.md

 # README
 ###Market Melody
 #####Hear your Profile
-A conceptual melodizer meant for audio-visualizationton of data.
+A conceptual melodizer meant for audio-visualization of data.

 Hear your Portfolio.